13 min read

 Founder & CEO, Phantom IQ

 In competitive markets, moats are either structural or reputational.
-Structural moats—patents, exclusive contracts, proprietary technology—are increasingly difficult to maintain as capital becomes more accessible and technology more commoditized.
+Structural moatsβ€”patents, exclusive contracts, proprietary technologyβ€”are increasingly difficult to maintain as capital becomes more accessible and technology more commoditized.
 Reputational moats, built on trust and perceived authority, are harder to copy and degrade more slowly.
 Distribution is the mechanism by which reputational moats are built.
 An executive who has established consistent, credible presence across the channels where buyers make decisions has a competitive advantage that cannot be purchased overnight.

 Why Distribution Is Now a Strategy, Not a Tactic

-TrustRadius 2025 research adds precision to this picture: 48% of US B2B buyers use generative AI tools for vendor discovery, with the number rising to 80% among technology buyers specifically.
-If an executive's ideas are not in the published record that AI systems draw on, that executive does not exist to a growing segment of the buyer population—regardless of how good their product actually is.
+Independent buyer research points the same direction: a growing share of B2B buyers now turn to generative AI tools when searching for and evaluating potential vendors.
+If an executive's ideas are not in the published record that AI systems draw on, that executive can be effectively invisible to a growing segment of the buyer populationβ€”regardless of how good their product actually is.

 Distribution, understood properly, is the strategy that puts executives into that record.
 It is not about impressions or reach metrics.
 It is about establishing the body of evidence that makes an executive credible to both human buyers and the AI tools those buyers are increasingly delegating to.

-Framework: Distribution as Competitive Moat — Three Layers
+Framework: Distribution as Competitive Moat β€” Three Layers

-Layer 1 · Owned
+Layer 1 Β· Owned

 LinkedIn + Newsletter